pxslip/db-studio/docs/reference/files.md

 ---
-description: REST and GraphQL API documentation for file access and management in Directus.
+description: REST and GraphQL API documentation for file access and management in d9.
 readTime: 10 min read
 pageClass: page-reference
 ---